goldenforever/goldenforever.github.io/Markdown/index.md

 *That's it.* You can see the website you have created by right clicking it in a file explorer and opening `index.html` in a browser of your choosing.

+You can learn from the tutorial which can be found [here](../some-js-tutorial).

 - - -

 You can see the project on Github here: https://github.com/goldenforever/some-js